Marc Almert

-Marc Almert (1991, Cologne) is a German sommelier and 2019 World's Best Sommelier.
+Marc Almert (born 1991 in Cologne) is a German sommelier and the 2019 ASI World's Best Sommelier.

 Biography

 Almert was born in Cologne in 1991.
 He passed the Advanced Sommelier Exam by the Court of Master Sommeliers in 2016.
 He was ASI World's Best Sommelier in 2019.
-He is currently head of wine department at two-Michelin-star restaurant Pavillon in Zurich.
+He is currently head of the wine department at the two-Michelin-star restaurant Pavillon in Zurich.
 Almert tastes wine for Decanter.